 UPDATE ON NEUROLOGICAL CLINICAL TRIAL | CZABA JUHASZ

-From healthy siblings, we have found two who had some unexpected (luckily asymptomatic) brain abnormalities (one venous vascular), we will be on the lookout if this is more than a co-incidence.
-Our neuro-psychologists, Mike and Nore, were very active and found some interesting patterns on brain functional reorganization (and some curious issues in some of the siblings, which they want to explore further).
+From healthy siblings, we have found two who had some unexpected (luckily asymptomatic) brain abnormalities (one venous vascular), we will be on the lookout if this is more than a coincidence.
+Our neuropsychologists, Mike and Nore, were very active and found some interesting patterns in brain functional reorganization (and some curious issues in some of the siblings, which they want to explore further).